kiwidude68/calibre_plugins/CONTRIBUTING.md

 ### Changelogs

-Originally my plugins had a simple changelog.txt, which was copy/pasted into the relevant forum thread.
-Many years later all the cool kids are using markdown files.
-There are even guidelines out there for how you should format your CHANGELOG.md files which can then be supported by build automation tools such as: [anton-yurchenko/git-release](https://github.com/anton-yurchenko/git-release).
+Originally my plugins had a simple `changelog.txt`, which was copy/pasted into the relevant forum thread.
+Many years later all the cool kids are using [markdown language](https://www.markdownguide.org/cheat-sheet/).

-Initially I stumbled across [Keep a Changelog](https://keepachangelog.com/) and then ended up following this approach:
+There are guidelines out there for how you should format your CHANGELOG.md files which can then be supported by build automation tools.
+Initially I stumbled across [Keep a Changelog](https://keepachangelog.com/) and then ended up following the [Common Changelog][common-changelog-url] approach.

 [![Common Changelog][common-changelog-image]][common-changelog-url]

 [common-changelog-image]: https://common-changelog.org/badge.svg
 [common-changelog-url]: https://common-changelog.org

+Please conform to the guidelines above - if you just copy/paste what you already see in the files it should be self-explanatory.

 ### Submitting Changes

-The management of this repo will be kept as simple as possible:
+The management of this repo will be kept simple where possible:
-- There will be just one branch (main).
+- There will be just one branch `main`.
-- No pull requests/reviews workflow.
 - Trusted contributors will be able to commit changes for official releases.
-- Casual maintainers can choose to submit patch files or zips to the official maintainers with their changes.
+- Casual maintainers can choose to fork the repo, clone and generate patch files or provide zips to the official maintainers with their changes.

 The zip files for these plugins are published via the [MobileRead calibre plugin forum](https://www.mobileread.com/forums/forumdisplay.php?f=237) threads.
 - The official plugin zip that all users can download via calibre itself is attached to the first post in each plugins thread.